 Have you ever found yourself overcome with fear over something normal?
 Are there certain things in life you cannot see yourself doing because your body tenses up?
 Do certain everyday activities, such as commuting to work or interacting with others, make you irrationally nervous?
 Do you want to manage your anxiety?

-To manage your anxiety, click the button below!
+To manage your anxiety with anti-anxiety drugs, click the button below!

 If you have experienced similar situations like those mentioned above, you may have a generalized anxiety disorder.
 Many millions across the country suffer from some type of anxiety, though only a fraction of those seek treatment.